ryvova/LinkedList/README.md

 Since you say you use your own rules for PHPStan, I also ran the code through PHPStan level 9.

 I never use recursion due to extreme memory requirements.

+I wanted to be sure that the code works, so I also wrote PHPUnit tests for the methods.

 It should be a libraty, so I registered the code as a package on packagist.org as ryvova/linkedlist